matteobilardi/Flint-Langauge-Server/README.md

 Open a Flint contract which has some states declared in it.
 Right-click on any location on the page and open the `Command Palette`.
 From there, you can run `Contract Insights: Analyse`.

 # Gas analyser setup
-Then, run the following commands to get the scripts used to run a local testing blockchain on your machine.
+Run the following commands to get the scripts used to run a local testing blockchain on your machine.
 In a folder of your choice, run
 ```bash
 git clone http://www.github.com/flintlang/Flint-Block.git
 cd Flint-Block
 ```
-Download version 1.8.27 of `geth` inside the current folder as follows:
+Download version 1.8.27 of `geth`'s binary inside the current folder as follows:
 ### If using macOS
 ```bash
 wget -c https://gethstore.blob.core.windows.net/builds/geth-darwin-amd64-1.8.27-4bcc0a37.tar.gz -O - | tar -xz